couchbase/sync_gateway/src/github.com/couchbase/sync_gateway/docs/design/cache/cache_overview.md

       3. Does SetRaw to write the updated block
         * This is usually the last sequence in the block (but not always, if we want to support late sequences like in issue #525)
     * updates the cache clock.
-      * Currently I'm setting clock to the entry sequence value, only if the sequence is greater than the previous value.
+      * Currently the POC is setting clock to the entry sequence value, only if the sequence is greater than the previous value.
       * I think this should probably change to setting two values in the 'clock' file – the high sequence (as above), and a generic counter.
 This will ensure Notify gets triggered for late arriving sequences

 ###Prune()